How to avoid scams and malware

 The important bit comes immediately before the first .com, .co.uk, .org and so on that is followed straight away by a forward slash (/), and this part will usually be highlighted in the address bar at the top of the page:

 Have a look at the address bar now - it should say

 Also, on computers at least, if you hover the mouse over a suspect link, the actual address the link will go to will usually appear in the bottom left corner of the browser or in a pop-up window.
 It's good practice to do this before clicking - try it by hovering over this link with your mouse, or pressing and holding on a phone or tablet:

 Finally, if you are taken in by them, don't feel embarrassed or frightened; these confidence tricksters are very good at what they do and many, many intelligent people have been tricked into parting with money or information.
 You are not alone, and physically safe - they won't come round your house, despite what they may tell you.
 It is extremely unlikely that they are even in this country.

-At the time of writing, banks will usually reimburse you in full.
+At the time of writing, banks will usually fully reimburse you.

 Last of all, beware of subsequent communications, perhaps the next day or so, from the scammers pretending to be your bank, the police or any other organisation, perhaps offering to help or transfer money to a 'safe account'.
 I have actually been present a couple of times, checking over the computer, when this has happened.
 Remember - call back on a number you have obtained independently, using a different phone.

 Chris Street, May 2021